How much does it cost to build your own pool table?

 Should I buy a 7 or 8 foot pool table?

 If you play a lot of pool at bars or pubs, then you might want to consider going with an 7-footer.
 Having a matching pool table at home for practice definitely wouldn’t hurt!
 Eight-foot pool tables still cluster a lot, just less frequently than a 7-foot bar pool table size.
 Shots are more mid-ranged.

-What size pool tables do pros play on?
+What size pool table do professionals play on?

 9-Foot Pool Tables (9ft x 4.5ft)